mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 6/20 Dark Side of the Moon - Pink Floyd
+* 1st Listen:

 ## 6/19 A Night At The Opera - Queen
 * 1st Listen: Ok/ pretty good